First Philippine Republic: Philippine–American War

 The party was at the border of Abra and Cagayan provinces on Aguinaldo's 31st birthday on March 23, 1900.
 The trek from place to place continued until about May 22, 1900, when Aguinaldo established a new headquarters in Tierra Virgen.
 On August 27, 1900, after American forces landed at Aparri, Cagayan, Aguinaldo concluded that Tierra Virgan had become untenable as a headquarters and decided to march to Palanan, Isabela.
 On December 6, 1900, the party reached Dumasari, and arrived in Palanan the following morning.

 Aguinaldo remained in Palanan until his capture there by American forces with the aid of the native scouts on March 23, 1901.
 Following his capture, Aguinaldo announced allegiance to the United States on April 19, 1901 and manifesting to the Philippine people to lay down their weapons, formally ending the First Republic and recognizing the sovereignty of the United States over the Philippines.

 Fighting between the Americans and the remnants of the Philippine Republican Army continued until the surrender of General Miguel Malvar on April 16, 1902.

 Organization

 Presidency

 Executive power was exercised by the President, through his cabinet secretaries.
-The incumbent president of the Revolutionary Republic initially assumed the presidency.
+Emilio Aguinaldo, the incumbent president of the Revolutionary Republic initially assumed the presidency upon the promulgation of the constitution, and he was elected in the first election under the new regime.
 Presidents were to be elected by the legislature to terms of four years and to be eligible for reelection.

 In addition to his basic powers, the 1899 Constitution assigned the following duties to the presidency: